SEAFOOD SHEPHERDS PIE

 Preheat oven to 350 degrees.

 Melt the butter in a large deep skillet over medium high heat.
 Add the haddock filet to the hot pan and sear the filets for 2-3 minutes per side until the fish is lightly browned.
-Remove from the pan and place in a 9” x 13” pan that has been prepared with non-stick spray.
-Cut the fish into large pieces and spread evenly over the bottom of the dish.
+Remove from the pan and place on a plate lined with paper towels.

 Add the leeks, red pepper, garlic, and mushrooms to the pan drippings and cook, stirring frequently until fragrant and the mushrooms have release most of their juices and begin to lightly brown, about 5-6 minutes.
 Add the salt, pepper, and corn starch to the pan and stir to coat.

 Add the stock and milk to the pan and cook, stirring frequently, for another 6-8 minutes until the sauce thickens to gravy consistency.
 Add the lemon juice, peas, sea scallops, and shrimp to the pan and cook for 2 more minutes.
-The gravy should be thick and glossy, coating the seafood.
-Scallops and shrimp do not need to be cooked through.
+The gravy should be thick and glossy, coating the seafood which should be just cooked through.

 If the mashed potatoes are cold, warm them in the microwave so they are easy to spread on top of the casserole.
 Using the tines of a fork make a sweeping designs on top of the potatoes.
 Top with the shredded cheese.